AI Integration Files

 The combination of:

-- CLAUDE.md / AGENTS.md — behavioral rules
+- CLAUDE.md — behavioral rules

 Creates a system where decisions are logged in real-time, survive context loss, and are automatically recovered in new sessions.